 - Contact commodity associations for information on specific fruits and vegetables.

-- Judges will review each presentation and complete a judge’s score sheet.
-9-10, 11-13 uses Standard Score Sheet; 14-18 uses special score sheet.
+- Judges will review each presentation and complete a judge’s score sheet using the General Presentations Score Sheet.

-- 9-10, 11-13 only may serve the judges a small portion of the finished product.
-To reduce cost, place stress on presentation and not product taste, and reduce the food waste following presentation.
+- Optional: presenters may serve judges a small portion of the finished product.
+To reduce cost, place stress on presentation and not product taste, and reduce the food waste following the presentation.

 - All presenters should practice answering questions about the information they have given in the presentation.
 Judges will be instructed to ask questions following each presentation.